 Currently, the CFPB has a number of initiatives in the works.
-Some of these issues may affect individuals who could be planning on taking out a personal loan in 2016:
+Some of these issues may affect individuals who could be planning on taking out a personal loan online for good credit in 2016:

 According to Investopedia, there are other changes happening in the United States which will impact the cost of living.
 These changes could also affect consumers who are planning on taking out a personal loan in 2016.
 Below are some of the changes that consumers can expect this year: